-Understanding the basic terminology will help you make the most out of Spacemacs and allow very efficient use.
+Understanding the basic terminology will help make the most out of Spacemacs and allow very effective use.

 |File||A file on the file system|

 |Buffer||A container to display a file or other information (file navigation, REPL, data inspector, test report, etc.)|